- History and evolution

 However, it is not just under the sea that life flourishes.

-The fantastic seascape, and the many species of sea birds and rare forest birds, including the beautiful black-naped fruit-dove, augurs well for plans to promote Semporna to non-divers.
+The fantastic seascape, and the many species of sea birds and rare forest birds, including the beautiful black-naped fruit-dove, augurs well for plans to promote Semporna and the surrounding area to non-divers.

 Bajau Laut (Sea Gypsies)

-The island communities comprise a mixture of Bajau Samal (settled Bajau), Bajau Laut (nomadic sea gypsies), and Suluks (originally from the northern Sulu archipelago).
+The island communities comprise a mixture of Bajau Samal or Bajau Darat (settled Bajau), Bajau Laut (nomadic sea gypsies), and Suluks (originally from the northern Sulu archipelago).

 The settlements on the islands are made up of semi-permanent houses, shacks and some permanent structures.

 Power is supplied by generators to some homes, and cooking is done mainly with gas or wood.
-Rainwater is collected or water obtained from streams on the high islands, from wells or from the mainland.
+Rainwater is collected or water obtained from streams, wells or the mainland.

-There are no medical facilities on the islands and the only school is on Pulau Selakan, for primary age children.
+There are no medical facilities on the islands and the only school is in Pulau Selakan, for young children.

 Many of the children who live on the other islands remain unschooled, and all students have to travel to the mainland for secondary education.